Haltern am See station

-Haltern am See station is a station in the town of Haltern am See in the German state of North Rhine-Westphalia on Wanne-Eickel–Hamburg railway from Wanne-Eickel to Hamburg.
+Haltern am See station is a railway station in the town of Haltern am See in the German state of North Rhine-Westphalia on Wanne-Eickel–Hamburg railway from Wanne-Eickel to Hamburg.
 It is the northern terminus of Rhine-Ruhr S-Bahn line S9.
 It was opened in 1870.

+Service

 It is served by the Rhein-Haard-Express (hourly), the Vest-Ruhr-Express (hourly), the Niers-Haard-Express (every 30 mins), and S-Bahn line (hourly).

-Since 2022 all platforms are fully accessible via three elevators.
+Renovations

+Post-War Reconstructions

+During World War II, the station was severely damaged, but was quickly reconstructed after the War ended.
+Between 1945 and 1948 during the post-war monetary crisis and Hyperinflation which followed with the collapse of Germany's former currency, the Reichsmark the area around the station became a popular place for illegal trading and black market activities.